Shua24/shua-bspwm/README.md

 # Finishing commands

-1) Match the terminal and text CLI text editor color scheme with wallpaper using wal:
+1) Match the terminal and CLI text editor color scheme with wallpaper using wal:
 ```
 wal -i path/to/your/wallpaper.png
 ```